 - 8. Failure to apply to consumers, pharmacies, institutions, and volume customers - 9.
 Failure to exploit self-checking - 10.
 Failure to exploit automated use of bar codes or RFIDs - 11.
-Failure to employ options & strategies for repackaging, brokering, and resale - Failure to employ options & strategies for inadvertent re-calling in, and for dealing with a caller who reports many invalid Bottle IDs - 13.
+Failure to employ options & strategies for repackaging, brokering, and resale - 12.
+Failure to employ options & strategies for inadvertent re-calling in, and for dealing with a caller who reports many invalid Bottle IDs - 13.
 Failure to exploit counterfeit clustering & information on the order of call-ins

-- 14. Failure to invoke effective strategies for dealing with typos and check-back - 15.
+- Failure to invoke effective strategies for dealing with typos and check-back - 15.
 Failure to explore DTMF-type phone solutions - 16.
 Serialization of the Bottle IDs - 17.
 Not a large enough universe of possible Bottle IDs - 18.
 Failure to use the lot number, thus unnecessarily increasing the length of the Bottle ID - 19.
 Failure to exploit the fact that the Bottle ID does not need to be co-located with the Bottle - 20.
 Information about how to do the calling in is included with the product

 - 21. No strategies for dealing with legal liabilities - 22.
 Misrepresentation to manufacturers by 3rd-party providers of virtual numeric token services. - 23.
 Pointless use (and hyping) of encryption - 24.
 Confusion about the role of RFIDs and Track & Trace - 25.
 Failure to understand the underlying complexity of CNT - 26.
-Poor random number generation. - Should be done in hardware, not via PRNGs. - The assignment of Bottle IDs must not use any of these inputs: lot number, date, time, product, manufacturer, location, or order off the factory line.
+Poor random number generation. - Should be done in hardware, not via PRNGs. - Anyone who attempts to generate random numbers by deterministic means - The assignment of Bottle IDs must not use any of these inputs: is, of course, living in a state of sin. - John von Neumann (1903-1957) lot number, date, time, product, manufacturer, location, order off the factory line.